zankia/damas-core/Extensions.md

     "path": "./extensions/prefer_https.js"
 }
 ```
-The /.well-known is not redirected, to allow letsencrypt authentication.
+The /.well-known is not redirected to allow letsencrypt authentication.
+See Express [res.redirect](https://expressjs.com/en/api.html#res.redirect)

 ## static_routes
 A list of relative or absolute paths to be served by the server.
 It contains server resources and possible HTML interfaces.